A 3-in-1 Rotary Shaft Seal Solution for Chemical Manufacturers

 Packing seals, lip seals, mechanical face seals, O-rings and other kinds of seals have been around for quite a while and are still in wide use, even in the chemical industry.
 That said, they’re certainly well tried but not so true.
 Without proper maintenance, which, with rising cost concerns, is not a given, they fail.
 And if they do get proper maintenance, it requires considerable expertise and it’s a constant challenge.

-CinchSeal high pressure rotary shaft seals address the three leading causes of seal failure, and they also go a long way toward solving the maintenance issue.
+As experienced chemical mechanical seal suppliers, CinchSeal high pressure rotary shaft seals have been designed to address the three leading causes of seal failure, and they also go a long way toward solving the maintenance issue.
 First the reasons for failure:

 Contamination in the bearing housing.
 CinchSeal rotary seals provide these features to reduce the chance of leakage and contamination: